NYUAD-Core-Bioinformatics/MIMI/_sources/command_reference.rst.txt

 mimi_kegg_extract
 -----------------

-Purpose: Extracts compound information from the KEGG database using its REST API.
+Extracts compound information from the KEGG database using its REST API.
 Can retrieve compounds within a specific molecular weight range or from a list of compound IDs.

 .. code-block:: text